NREL/resstock/docs/read_the_docs/source/tutorial/run_project.rst

 For example:
 ``openstudio workflow/run_analysis.rb -y project_testing/testing_baseline.yml``
 The previous command samples from ``project_testing`` and runs simulations using baseline workflows generated from the specified yml file.
-An "output directory" (as specified in the yml file) is created with all ``measures.osw`` files and simulation results.
+An "output directory" (as specified in the yml file) is created with all input (osw and hpxml) files and simulation results.

 You can also request that only measures are applied (i.e., no simulations are run) using the ``--measures_only`` flag.
 For example: